 The final part of the tuft is spread as if it were an open fan.
 There are specific hairdressers to style the fighters called Tokoyama.

 Who has never watched a movie or anime with samurai?
 Especially the films help a lot when we want to know with images how was determined time and culture.

-When it comes to transmitting the reality of clothes and hairstyles of the time, feature films go to great lengths to get as close to reality as possible.
+When it comes to conveying the reality of the clothes and hairstyles of the time, feature films go to great lengths to get as close to reality as possible.

 In order to write this article, I was inspired by some films in order to better understand how Chonmage was used by samurai.
 This hairstyle appears very well in the film 13 Assassins.
 This film is inspired by "The Seven Samurai".
 13 Assassins takes place in 1844 and tells the story of 13 samurai who are summoned to kill a powerful local leader.
 The most interesting thing is that they use Chonmage in its original form, as well as the costumes during the fights.

 Now in the drawing category, most of them must have seen some scene from Samurai Jack, this drawing is North American, but it has its inspiration in Japanese culture.